German Niki administrator mulls legal action against Austrian rival

-An Austrian court, at the urging of a passenger rights group, had decided earlier that the insolvency had to be handled mainly in Austria, a move that could unravel the agreed sale to British Airways owner IAG (ICAG.L).
+An Austrian court, at the urging of a passenger rights group, had decided earlier that the insolvency had to be handled mainly in Austria, a move that could unravel the agreed sale to British Airways owner IAG.

 “The opening of this case contradicts European insolvency regulation,” Lucas Floether said in a statement.